stevekirks/sql-bulk-copy-merge/README.md

 ﻿# SQL Bulk Copy & Merge

-This .NET library simplifies some common workflows that copy table data between SQL Server databases.
+This .NET library aims to simplify two common workflows that copy table data between SQL Server databases.

-SQLBulkCopy is useful to copy between databases, but truncating the destination table each time before copying is not always possible or efficient.
-An alternative workflow is to use SQLBulkCopy to copy to a temporary table and then run SQL MERGE between the temporary table and target.
-Some other solutions that do this require extra work defining the table schemas or are dependant on a SQL stored proc.

 ## Workflows
 This library has the following workflows.